C. P. Ramanujam

-Chakravarthi Padmanabhan Ramanujam (9 January 1938 – 27 October 1974) was an Indian mathematician who worked in the fields of number theory and algebraic geometry.
+Chidambaram Padmanabhan Ramanujam (9 January 1938 – 27 October 1974) was an Indian mathematician who worked in the fields of number theory and algebraic geometry.
 He was elected a fellow of the Indian Academy of Sciences in 1973.

-Like his namesake Srinivasa Ramanujan, Ramanujam also had a very short life.

 As David Mumford put it, Ramanujam felt that the spirit of mathematics demanded of him not merely routine developments but the right theorem on any given topic.
 "He wanted mathematics to be beautiful and to be clear and simple.
 He was sometimes tormented by the difficulty of these high standards, but in retrospect, it is clear to us how often he succeeded in adding to our knowledge, results both new, beautiful and with a genuinely original stamp".

 Early life and education

-Ramanujam was born to a Tamil family on 9 January 1938 in Madras (now Chennai), India, as the eldest of seven, to Chakravarthi Srinivasa Padmanabhan.
+Chidambaram Padmanabhan Ramanujam was born to a Tamil family on 9 January 1938 in Madras (now Chennai), India, as the eldest of seven, to Chakravarthi Srinivasa Padmanabhan.
 He finished his schooling in Town Higher Secondary School, Kumbakonam and joined Loyola College in Madras in 1952.
 He wanted to specialise in mathematics and he set out to master it with vigour and passion.
 He also enjoyed music and his favourite musician was M. D. Ramanathan, a maverick concert musician.
 His teacher and friend at this time was Father (Fr.)
 Charles Racine (1897-1976), Loyola College a missionary who had obtained his doctorate under the supervision of Élie Cartan.
 He had been taught mathematics by Father Charles Racine in his final honours years at Loyola College and he encouraged Ramanujam to apply for entry to the School of Mathematics at the Tata Institute in Bombay.
 In his letter of recommendation Father Charles Racine wrote:-"He has certainly originality of mind and the type of curiosity which is likely to suggest that he will develop into a good research worker if given sufficient opportunity."With Father Charles Racine's encouragement and recommendation, Ramanujam applied and was admitted to the graduate school at the Tata Institute of Fundamental Research in Bombay.
 His father had wanted him to join the Indian Statistical Institute in Calcutta as he had passed the entrance exam meritoriously.